What’s New & Happening in Toronto, Ontario Canada – Holiday 2018/Winter 2019

 Twenty-five city-wide announcements to warm up to this winter

-TORONTO, CANADA (NOVEMBER 12, 2018) – Tourism Toronto shares the top 25 reasons to visit Canada’s Downtown this winter.
+TORONTO, CANADA (NOVEMBER 12, 2018) – Destination Toronto shares the top 25 reasons to visit Canada’s Downtown this winter.
 From inaugural winter festivals to the city’s hottest new restaurants, here are the latest announcements across Canada’s largest city.
-Click through for a full list of updates on hotels, restaurants, exhibits and attractions, performing arts, annual events and holiday programming.

 The St. Regis Toronto is set to open November 28, 2018, marking the brand’s Canadian debut in Toronto.
 Sixty-five stories above the city, the ultra-luxury hotel introduces a slew of new high-end packages including helicopter tours to Niagara Falls.
 The St. Regis will also feature a new dining experience at Toronto’s first grand bar and restaurant, soaring 31-stories above downtown, LOUIX LOUIS.